 Medicine raises a number of questions that can benefit from philosophical inquiry.
 We strive to understand what health and health care are (medical epistemology) and what they ought to be (medical ethics).
 In doing so, we engage with scholars from multiple disciplines in health and medical humanities, with patients, and with other community members to advance ethics in health care.

-The Department of Philosophy, Michigan State University, in collaboration with the Center for Ethics and Humanities in the Life Sciences, offers a special doctoral concentration in Philosophy and Ethics of Health Care.
+The Department of Philosophy, Michigan State University, in collaboration with the Center for Bioethics and Social Justice, offers a special doctoral concentration in Philosophy and Ethics of Health Care.
 Besides the usual course work leading to the doctoral degree, the concentration offers special seminars in health care issues; practicum experiences in clinical and policy-making settings; and special opportunities for teaching and research in health care.
 This concentration is available both to individuals who choose to write a dissertation in this area as well as individuals writing in other areas.

 Admission decisions are made by an admissions committee that considers academic record, letters of recommendation, a statement of purpose, a sample of philosophical writing, and any other materials that document capacity for graduate study in philosophy.
 Admission is usually for the academic year beginning fall semester.
 Information about how to apply can be found here: http://www.philosophy.msu.edu/graduate/admissions/

 Click the headings below to see more related information.